The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 We enjoy taking part in this easy route to unwind after a busy week.
 It is mostly on level ground, paths, tracks, fields, and some roads.
 The trail takes you from Royden Park to Montgomery Hill and Frankby Mere, then to Frankby Green and back to Royden Park.

 There is parking at Royden Park.
-There is a charge of £1 per hour for the car park or £5 for all day.
+But there is a per-hour charge.
 You can find further information here.

 Royden Park is a brilliant starting base for walks in Wirral; from here, you can climb Thurstaston Hill for views of the River Dee estuary.
-The hill is also the location of Thor’s Stone, a large sandstone outcrop we loved climbing as children.
+The hill is also home to Thor’s Stone, a large sandstone outcrop we loved climbing as children.

 West of Royden Park is Caldy Hill, a large area of heathland and woodland perfect for extending your walking.

 This route is longer than my previous suggestions, but it’s brilliant for spotting birds and other wildlife.
-However, it can get busy at the park and common, so I suggest an early morning or an evening walk if it’s wildlife you’re interested in.
+However, it can get busy at the park and common, so I suggest an early-morning or evening walk if you’re interested in wildlife.
 I also like to run this route.

 The route begins and ends at Wirral Country Park.
-We often drive here to have a picnic, watch the sunset, or play on the beach; it’s a great location to spend time exploring before or after going for a walk.
+We often drive here to have a picnic, watch the sunset, or play on the beach; it’s a great spot to explore before or after a walk.

 There are ponds, benches and designated BBQ areas.
-There is also a cafe near the car park, which is excellent.
+There is also an excellent cafe near the car park.

 This trail guides you from Wirral Country Park through the Dungeon Woods, passes through Thurstaston village and then takes you to Thurstaston Common.

-Brotherton Park and Dibbinsdale Local Nature Reserve is great to explore.
+Brotherton Park and Dibbinsdale Local Nature Reserve are great to explore.
 There is a visitor centre, walled gardens, plenty of car parking, a pretty river valley, and a fishing pond.

 This is an easy circular route that is popular with runners.
 However, the woodland is beautiful and fun for children to explore.